arenzo97/arenzo97.github.io/civil.md

 We are grateful to celebrate this special day surrounded by our family and friends.
 Further schedule details will be shared closer to the date.

+---

+# Programme

+More details to be announced closer to the date...

+11:00 - Civil Wedding Ceremony at **Crowborough Register Office**

+13:00 - Lunch at hired venue

 [Back to Home](index.html)